seekinginfiniteloop/PlainLicense/docs/licenses/permissive/MIT.md

 # Plain MIT License

-## Use this work freely
+Copyright © 2024 [copyright holders]

+## You are Free to Use, Change, and Share This Work

 **You can use, copy, change, and share this work and all associated materials for free.
-You can also sell or sublicense it under a different license.** You must meet the conditions in the license.
+You can also sell or license it under different terms.**

 ## Conditions

-### You Must Include This License and Notice
+### You Must Give Credit

-You must include this license if you share this work or use it in your own projects.
-You must also include this notice in all copies or substantial portions of the work.
+Any copy or version of this work you share with others must include this license and notice.

-### Our Provide Our Work As-Is and We Are Not Liable
+### We Provide Our Work As-Is and We Are Not Liable

-The copyright holders ("we") provide this work as-is and we offer no warranty.
+We, the copyright holders, provide this work as-is and offer no warranty.
 We are not responsible for any damages or claims created from your use of this work.

 ///
 /// tab | original 'legalese'

 # The MIT License (MIT)